cls-python/cls-python/docs/modules.rst

 ==================
-Module: cls_python
+Module: cls-python
 ==================

-The cls_python module contains the following submodules:
+The cls module contains the following submodules:

 Submodules
 ----------